LucasDevan/LucasDevan.github.io/README.md

 ##Description

-This project aims to display my différents skills, projects and interrest to potential employers in an interactive manner.
+This project aims to display my programming skills, projects and other interrest to potential employers in an interactive manner.

 ##Structure